 - Teaching Methodology: We will follow hybrid (synchronous/asynchronous approach) for content delivery.
 Assessment includes timed Quizzes on LMS, Homeworks/Assignments and take-home (timed) Exams. - Lecture details: Recorded lectures would be made available over the course YouTube channel or LMS.
-We will have one recitation/tutorial almost every week during the regular time slot.
+We will have one recitation/tutorial almost every week during or outside the allocated time slot. - We may also keep in-person contact (coffee) hours on campus during the regular time slot.